An Edmonton Optometrist Clinic

 Routine Eye Exams - Urgent Care Visits

 Children: A frequently asked question we receive is "What age should my child have their first eye exam?".
-It comes to a surprise to many to hear that we suggest you have your child's eyes checked at six months of age.
+It comes as a surprise to many to hear that we suggest you have your child's eyes checked at six months of age.
 Although infants cannot talk, we can still determine their prescription, ensure their eyes are in proper alignment, and look for any early eye disease.
 Follow up examinations should occur at two years of age and again prior to beginning kindergarten.
 All children's eye services are covered by Alberta Health Care until their 19th birthday.

-Lasik Surgery: Another commonly asked question we hear is "Am I a candidate for Lasik surgery or Contact Lenses?".
+Lasik Surgery: Another commonly asked question we hear is "Am I a candidate for Lasik surgery or contact lenses?".
 Please see our section called Medical Services which outlines some of the considerations we need to address before making a decision.

 Live in St. Albert?
 Please visit the St. Albert Optometrist Clinic